patrickbryant1/MoLPC/README.md

 \
 Please see [Predicting the structure of large protein complexes using AlphaFold and Monte Carlo tree search](https://www.nature.com/articles/s41467-022-33729-4) for more information.

-# The following sections contains information of how to install and run MoLPC locally.
+# The following sections contains information of how to install and run MoLPC locally

-# Computational requirements
+## Computational requirements
 Before beginning the process of setting up this pipeline on your local system, make sure you have adequate computational resources.
 The main bottleneck here is the structure prediction of trimeric subcomponents with AlphaFold2, which can require >40Gb of GPU RAM depending on the number of residues in the subcomponent that is being predicted.
 Make sure you have available GPUs suitable for this